 The Garden Therapy program enhances the well-being of people with various disabilities by having them participate in garden activities.
-Members of the RGC travel to different facilities to share their knowledge of gardening in prearranged horticulture programs.
-Garden activities have been held at Brighton Gardens Assisted Living of Raleigh, Raleigh Rehabilitation Center, and the First Presbyterian Church of Raleigh, where space is provided for the Raleigh Correctional Center Women’s Job Start Program.
+Members of the RGC travel to different facilities to share their knowledge of gardening in prearranged horticulture pursuits.
+Garden activities have been held at Heartfields at Cary, Carillion Assisted Living of North Raleigh, Raleigh Rehabilitation Center and the First Presbyterian Church of Raleigh where space is provided for the Raleigh Correctional Center Women’s Job Start Program.

 Creating fresh flower and succulent arrangements and holiday displays